With Christmas right around the corner, pet shops are filling their shelves with all sorts of festive treats. But is rawhide safe for dogs?

 - Kongs – Kongs are rubber toys with a hole in, so you can stuff it with food.
 There are different types depending on how strong a chewer your dog is.
 Stuff them with wet food, peanut butter or other treats and you can even freeze them to make them last longer.

-- Dental sticks – Oral care is an important for your dog as it is for you, and dental sticks are tough enough for your dog to chew to remove plaque, but safe to be ingested.
+- Dental chews – Oral care is just as important for your dog as it is for you.
+Dental sticks are tough enough for your dog to chew to remove plaque but safe to be ingested.